-This Policy and Procedure has been prepared by Canada Artistic Swimming (CAS).
+Policy title: Discipline and Complaint Policy and Procedure Adopted: Replaced original policies: Discipline 1997, and elements of: Harassment (June 2010), Complaint Resolution Policy (November 2009) (revised August 2018, December 2018, December 2019, January 2020, May 2020); December 22, 2021 Current version approved by Board of Directors: December 19, 2022 This Policy and Procedure has been prepared by Canada Artistic Swimming (CAS).
 It is applicable to CAS, and to every PTSO and Affiliated Organization that adopts it.
-Current version approved by Board of Directors: December 22, 2021 Adopted: Replaced original policies: Discipline 1997, and elements of: Harassment (June 2010), Complaint Resolution Policy (November 2009) (revised August 2018, December 2018, December 2019, January 2020, May 2020) Policy title: Discipline and Complaint Policy and Procedure